-Upon receipt of an allegation of Prohibited Conduct, the AAO will contact the Complainant in writing to review the availability of Interim Measures, and other rights and
+Upon receipt of an allegation of Prohibited Conduct, the AAO will contact the Complainant in writing to review the availability of Interim Measures, and other rights and options, and provide an overview of the AAO investigative process.

 Initial Assessment

 The Associate Vice President for Affirmative Action (AVPAA) or designee shall make an initial assessment as to whether the allegation on its face involves an act of Prohibited Conduct that is covered by University Policy.
 This assessment may include consultation with other University administrators and officials as required by University Policy, or as deemed necessary by the AVPAA or designee.
 At the conclusion of the initial assessment, the AVPAA or designee will meet with the Complainant to discuss the options available: